GNU-Ymir/Documentations/en/README.md

 Even more, all contributions are very welcome, whether to improve the documentation, to propose improvements to the language or std, to the runtime, or even to the automatic release generation procedure.
 All code repositories are available on [github](https://github.com/GNU-Ymir).
+In this documentation, known limitations of the language are sometimes highlighted, and calls for contribution.

 ## Installation